-As you start to tease out what is causing shoppers to leave their cart behind, you’re going to encounter some eCommerce fallacies.
+As you start to tease out what's causing shoppers to leave their cart behind, you’re going to encounter some eCommerce fallacies.

-Myth no. 1 -- Carts are abandoned because shoppers find a better deal elsewhere
+1. Carts are abandoned because shoppers find a better deal elsewhere

 Shoppers tell researchers that carts are abandoned for a host of reasons.
 A poor customer journey through checkout is a common reason, along with a lack of shipping or payment options.
 Problems buying from a mobile device are another oft-cited reason.

 If you offer fashion products, look at options like 360 degree videos and virtual dressing rooms to help customers understand how the product will look on them.
-In addition, consider free shipping and returns.
+In addition, be transparent about shipping and returns options.
 Or if you have bricks-and-mortar stores, highlight that deliveries and returns can be made to a store.

 For products that might elicit questions from customers, make sure online browsers see the option to chat online or call to ask questions.

-Myth No 2 -- Personalization isn’t worth the effort
+2. Personalization isn’t worth the effort

 Keeping customers engaged is one way to keep them from abandoning their cart.
 On your website, use personalization tools to make product suggestions that are relevant to the customer.

 If shoppers leave after putting products in their shopping carts, sending them recovery emails can give a sales uplift of 8%.

-A common misconception regarding cart abandonment is that remarketing emails will annoy or alienate the customer, and drive them away from the brand.
+A common misconception about cart abandonment is that remarketing emails will annoy or alienate the customer, and drive them away from the brand.

 Highly personalized cart abandonment emails can be the difference between a consumer returning to make a purchase, and losing them.